eblot/pyftdi/README.rst

 * All FTDI device ports (UART, MPSSE) can be used simultaneously.
 * Serial port, up to 12 Mbps.
-PyFtdi includes a pyserial_ emulation layer that offers transparent access to the FTDI serial ports through a pyserial_- compliant API. `serialext` directory contains a minimal serial terminal that demonstrates the use of this extension, and a dispatcher that automatically selects the serial backend (pyserial_, PyFtdi), depending on the serial port name.
+PyFtdi includes a pyserial_ emulation layer that offers transparent access to the FTDI serial ports through a pyserial_- compliant API.
+The ``serialext`` directory contains a minimal serial terminal demonstrating the use of this extension, and a dispatcher automatically selecting the serial backend (pyserial_, PyFtdi), based on the serial port name.
 * SPI master.
-PyFtdi includes several examples that demonstrate how to use the FTDI SPI master, with a pure-Python serial flash device driver for several common serial flash devices.
-  For now, SPI Mode 0 (CPOL=0, CPHA=0) is the only mode supported.
+PyFtdi includes several examples demonstrating how to use the FTDI SPI master with a pure-Python serial flash device driver for several common devices.
+For now, SPI Mode 0 (CPOL=0, CPHA=0) is the only supported mode.
 It should be easy to extend the SPI master to deal with less common modes.
-  These tests show an average 470 KB/s read out from flash devices running with a 6MHz SPI clock on a Core2Duo Mac Book Pro.
+These tests show an average 470 KB/s read out from flash devices running with a 6 MHz SPI clock on a Core2Duo Mac Book Pro.
 * JTAG is under development and is not fully supported yet.

 .. _libftdi: http://www.intra2net.com/en/developer/libftdi/